eosphere/HeadsUp-Monitoring-Alerts/README.md

 Alerts can be configured to notify via the GUI Website Frontend, Email and Slack.

-HeadsUp is simple to configure and deploy with docker compose which utilises three docker containers editable in a single compose .yaml file.
+HeadsUp is simple to configure and deploy with docker compose which utilises four docker containers editable in a single compose .yaml file.
 These containers consist of the HeadsUp Website, HeadsUp Ingestor and Postgres Database containers.

 Get started with HeadsUp by following the [**Configuration and Deployment Guide**](https://github.com/eosphere/HeadsUp-Monitoring-Alerts/blob/main/config-deploy-guide.md)